How to Close Profitable Sales – Because it costs you a lot to close cheap business!

 Not that I can think of.

-Let the deal mature at the rate that’s been set out.
-The buying process you uncovered during the first sales fact find.
+- Let the deal mature at the rate that’s been set out…keep an eye on key sales milestones you uncovered during that first prospect discussion.

 None of this means the deal is dead.